Sewell Avery: Career

 Soon back in charge of the retail company, Avery read widely on business.
-Fearing more depression after World War II, which had usually followed wars, He misread the post-war economy.
+Fearing more depression after World War II, which had usually followed wars, he misread the postwar economy.
 Demand and available private money fed a rise in the retail business for durable goods.
 He continued his bearish position under the Harry S. Truman and Dwight D. Eisenhower administrations.
 Unlike Sears, Avery resisted pension plans, insurance and profit sharing with employees; he refused to spend money on company expansion.
 Soon Sears far outperformed Montgomery Ward; by 1951 it had more than double the business volume and had surpassed Montgomery Ward in retail stores, while Avery was prepared to weather a depression.
 Even after Avery resigned in 1954 as president, MW never regained its former position.

 In 1955, Sewell retired with a fortune estimated at $327 million.
 He died in 1960, leaving an estate of $20 million (before taxes) to two daughters and seven grandchildren, according to filed inheritance tax returns.